DE-TUM/GNCE/Readme.md

 Next, you can train the GNN model to predict the cardinalities.
 For that, the file `run_experiments.py` is used.
-Here, set the dataset as well as query_type to the same values as in the previous step. t.If The model will be trained on 80% of the given queries and evaluated on the remaining 20%.
+Here, set the dataset as well as query_type to the same values as in the previous step.
+The model will be trained on 80% of the given queries and evaluated on the remaining 20%.
 The best model will be saved under ```model.pth```.
 Furthermore, the predictions, true cardinalities, query sizes and prediction times of the test set will be saved under